Prussian campaign (1626–1629): Battle of Górzno

 In the beginning of the year, Herman Wrangel decided to reinforce the stores of Strassburg, which was besieged by the Commonwealth.
 On 30 January he set out with an army of 6,000-8,000 towards Koniecpolski's army, which was made up of around 6,000-7,000.
 Koniecpolski himself was not present, and the army was instead led by Stanisław Rewera Potocki.

-The two armies faced each other on the 2 February, and the battle would begin on the left flank with cavalry under Maximillian Teuffel engaging with Polish cavalry.
+The two armies faced each other on 2 February, and the battle would begin on the left flank with cavalry under Maximillian Teuffel engaging with Polish cavalry.
 The German cavalry quickly begin retreating but the Polish cavalry remained and fought bravely.
 However, they would also quickly be overwhelmed and forced into a retreat.
 At the same time, the Commonwealth center would advance, but are quickly threatened by four Swedish cavalry squadrons.
 With this, the Commonwealth forces began retreating, with the Swedes following close behind.